paketo-buildpacks/pipenv/README.md

 [pipenv](https://pypi.org/project/pipenv) into a layer and makes it available on the `PATH`.

-The buildpack is published for consumption at `gcr.io/paketo-buildpacks/pipenv` and `paketocommunity/pipenv`.
+The buildpack is published for consumption at `gcr.io/paketo-buildpacks/pipenv`.

 ## Behavior
 This buildpack always participates.